Iltsov/reverse-ssh/Readme.md

 * `RS_SHELL` to change the default shell
 * `RS_PASS` to provide your personalized password
 * `RS_PUB` to provide your personalized an authorized key
+* `PRIV_KEY` to authenticate with ssh private key when dialling home
 * `LUSER` to change the default username of the ssh connection attempt
 * `LHOST` to provide a default LHOST value and make **ReverseSSH default to the reverse scenario**
 * `LPORT` to change the default listening port or port where an ssh connection attempt is sent to